umccr/steps-s3-copy/dev-testsuite/README.md

 ## Setup

+All testing expects the user's current directory is the `dev-testsuite` directory.

 Requires bun >= 1.3.5 installed externally (via brew etc).

 ```
 bun install --frozen-lockfile
 ```

-We have chosen to pivot this to Bun as a runtime - in anticipation of moving the rest over to Bun at some point.
+We have chosen to pivot testing to Bun as a runtime - in anticipation of moving the rest of the stack over to Bun at some point.
 Bun makes the setup all easier as it can directly execute Typescript and has a built-in test runner.